-I was inspired to write this post about interventions for unilateral neglect as I was remembering my first evaluation with this condition on my own (after grad school and at my first “real job”).
+I was first inspired to write this post about interventions for unilateral neglect as I was remembering my first evaluation with this condition on my own after I was working at my first job out of OT school.

-I realized that it was much more of a challenge for me to figure out on the fly the optimal interventions for my patient experiencing neglect/inattention.
-I didn’t have a CI to bounce ideas off of.
+I realized that it was much more of a challenge for me to figure out on-the-spot optimal interventions for my patient experiencing visual neglect/inattention, especially since I didn’t have a CI to bounce ideas off of.

-Had I known some plans beforehand, it would have made me feel a bit ore prepared for my first treatment with this patient without rummaging through textbooks frantically the night of the evaluation.
+If I’d done some planning beforehand, it would have made me feel a bit more prepared for my first treatment with this patient without rummaging through my textbooks frantically my first day with them.

-To help you avoid having similar stress, I’ve included current evidence-based interventions that I studied in detail.
-I hope it helps you when you’re new and out in the field treating on your own (or even in your Level II’s).
+To help you avoid this similar stress, I’ve included current evidence-based interventions that I studied in detail for this article.
+I hope this article helps you when you’re new and out in the field treating on your own (or in your Level II Fieldwork).

 Unilateral neglect can be referred to as many different things, for example:

 - One-side neglect